St John's railway station: Routes

-The station was the hub of the island's railway network, where the lines to Douglas, Peel, Ramsey and Foxdale met.
+Three Stations

 There were three stations within the area (see below) but only the original 1873 station serving the Peel line remained in use until the closure of this part of the network, with the Foxdale line station remaining in a derelict condition until the closure of the network.
 The station gained the nickname "The Manx Crewe" owing to the amount of traffic.